giucamp/liquid/README.md

 The name in the declaration may be omitted, in which case the variable is unnamed.

 Some corollaries:
-`real a * int b is real`: the product of an int and a real is a real
+`real a * int b is real`: the product of an integer and a real is a real.
+Actually the names a and b are unnecessary here. int / int is real: a similar corollary, showing that a q

 Liquid deduces tensor types